ezraroi/Human-AI-Collab/output/concepts.md

 |                                                   Relational cost present |              No relational cost |
 |   Maintains workable ZPD tension within the pre-existing \|D–C\| relation | Experienced challenge collapses |

-When fake emotional holding combines with premature technical answers, the result is counterfeit scaffolding that cannot be metabolized.
+When simulated safety combines with premature technical answers, the result is output that cannot be metabolized.
 This explains PSB's seductive quality—AI feels MORE supportive than genuine developmental relationships, making the pathology harder to detect.
 **B. Challenge Collapse (Denominator)**
 - AI supplies resolved symbolic content (Channel 2) before the user engages the challenge
 - The experienced challenge in the ZPD collapses toward ‘no challenge’ (no productive epistemic tension), while \|D–C\| remains pre-existing